superproj/onex/CONTRIBUTING.md

-The onex community wants to be helped by a wide range of developers, so you'd like to take a few minutes to read this guide before you mention the problem or pull request.
+Welcome to the Onex!
+We’re thrilled to have a diverse group of developers contribute to our project.
+To ensure a smooth collaboration process, we kindly ask you to review this guide before submitting an issue or a pull request.

-## Reporting Bug or Fixing Bugs
+### Reporting Bugs or Suggesting Fixes

-We use GitHub issues to manage issues.
-If you want to submit , first make sure you've searched for existing issues, pull requests and read our [FAQ](https://onex.com/docs/intro/faq).
+For bug reporting and fixes, we utilize GitHub issues.
+Before making a submission, please:

+- Conduct a search for existing issues and pull requests.
+- Review our [FAQ](https://onex.com/docs/intro/faq) to see if your question has already been addressed.

-When submitting a bug report, use the issue template we provide to clearly describe the problems encountered and how to reproduce, and if convenient it is best to provide a minimal reproduce repository.
+When reporting a bug, follow the issue template provided to detail the encountered issue and steps to reproduce it.
+If possible, include a minimal repository that replicates the problem.

-## Adding new features

-In order to accurately distinguish whether the needs put forward by users are the needs or reasonable needs of most users, solicit opinions from the community through the proposal process, and the proposals adopted by the community will be realized as new feature.
-In order to make the proposal process as simple as possible, the process includes three stages: proposal, feature and PR, in which proposal, feature is issue and PR is the specific function implementation.
+### Proposing New Features

+To ensure that new features reflect the broader community’s needs, we follow a proposal process.
+This process comprises three stages: proposal, feature discussion, and pull request (PR), with each stage taking the form of a GitHub issue for clarity and traceability.

-In order to facilitate the community to correctly understand the requirements of the proposal, the proposal issue needs to describe the functional requirements and relevant references or literature in detail.
+1. **Proposal Submission**: Describe the feature’s functional requirements and any relevant references or literature in detail.
-When most community users agree with this proposal, they will create a feature issue associated with the proposal issue.
-The feature issue needs to describe the implementation method and function demonstration in detail as a reference for the final function implementation.
+2. **Feature Discussion**: Once the community shows support for a proposal, a detailed feature issue will be opened to discuss implementation methods and demonstrations.
-After the function is implemented, a merge request will be initiated to associate the proposal issue and feature issue.
+3. **Pull Request**: Following agreement on the feature, a PR will be initiated to implement the function, linking back to both the proposal and feature issues.

-After the merge is completed, Close all issues.
+After successful merge, all related issues will be closed.

-## How to submit code
+### How to Submit Code

-If you've never submitted code on GitHub, follow these steps:
+New to GitHub?
+Follow these steps to contribute your code:

-- First, please fork items to your GitHub account
+1. Fork the repository to your GitHub account.
-- Then create a new feature branch based on the main branch and name it features such as feature/log
+2. Create a new feature branch from the main branch, naming it appropriately (e.g., `feature/log`).
-- Write code
+3. Develop your feature.
-- Submit code to the far end branch
+4. Push your code to the branch.
-- Submit a PR request in github
+5. Submit a PR on GitHub.
-- Wait for review and merge to the main branch
+6. Await review and potential merge into the main branch.

-**Note That when you submit a PR request, you first ensure that the code uses the correct coding specifications and that there are complete test cases, and that the information in the submission of the PR is best associated with the relevant issue to ease the workload of the auditor.**
+**Note**: Ensure your code adheres to our coding standards and includes complete test cases.
+Linking relevant issues in your PR description can significantly aid the review process.

-## Conventional Commits
+### Conventional Commits

+We adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) standard, which structures commit messages as follows:

 ```
 <type>[optional scope]: <description>